GdPaul1234/movie-pipeline/README.md

       Don't forget to carrefuly review the segments field and to append the leading comma at the end to validate your result!

+      > INFO You can use the built-in `validate_dir` commands to validate segments from all completed movies that have been analyzed by the `detect_segments` command

     - Add `skip_backup: yes` line if the movie file is too big (more than 10 Go).

 3. Process movie (cut, trim, convert movies, backup and move them to the right location) by running the `process_movie` command